 In curriculum-based measurement, teachers score students based on the number of correct digits.

 Using the example below, where incorrect digits are larger than the rest, traditional testing methods would give this a grade of 3 out of 6, or 50%.

 However, when each individual digit is scored, it becomes clear that the student actually correctly computed 7 of 10 possible digits (70 percent).

 Thus, the CBM procedure of assigning credit to each correct digit demonstrates itself to be quite sensitive to a student’s emerging, partial competencies in math computation.

 So, you’re interested in curriculum-based measurement but aren’t sure where to start.
 Here are a couple of excellent resources:

-A digital alternative or supplement to drills worksheets, Prodigy is a free, curriculum-aligned math game used by more than a million teachers and 50 million students around the world.
+A digital alternative or supplement to drills worksheets, Prodigy is a no-cost, curriculum-aligned math platform used by more than a million teachers and 50 million students around the world.
 It offers content from every major math topic from 1st to 8th grade.